 As we discussed, the SPAC first goes public via an IPO.
-The SPAC offers their stock to investors at a price, say $10 per share.
+The SPAC offers its stock to investors at a price, say $10 per share.
 Using the cash raised in the IPO, the SPAC approaches a target private company with the proposal to merge with (or acquire) them.

-Depending on the target company and the percentage ownership the SPAC would have in the company post-merger (can be less tha 100%), the stock price can move drastically in either direction.
+Depending on the target company and the percentage ownership the SPAC would have in the company post-merger (can be less than 100%), the stock price can move drastically in either direction.
 The investors who had given the ‘blank check’ to the SPAC management team, at this stage, have better visibility into the commercial activity, and earnings potential of the company, hence can compute a fair value of the stock.

 [image: google finance] Virgin Galactic went public via the SPAC route by merging with Social Capital Hedosophia Holdings.
-The stock (SPCE) has returned more 300% to the initial investors, despite high volatility as observed in the price chart.
+The stock (SPCE) has returned more than 300% to the initial investors, despite high volatility as observed in the price chart.

-Should I Invest in a SPAC?
+Should I Invest in a Special Purpose Acquisition Company?

 Investing in a SPAC is like writing a blank check and putting your trust in the management team and sponsors of the SPAC.
 You have to be willing to trust the management team to pick a profitable target company and make a wise investment while merging with or acquiring the target company.
 It all boils down to the team’s credibility.
 Having said that, the right management team can sign lucrative deals with an amazing private company and you could see great returns on your investment in the SPAC.